 Whatever you ask in my name, this I will do, that the Father may be glorified in the Son.

 If the term “pray” really just means a human speaking to God, this wouldn’t make sense because Jesus himself says he answers our prayers.
 So if Jesus can answer our prayers, he couldn’t be just human.
-The fact that he can answer the prayers of humans, yet prayed himself, shows both that he is God and that his prayer to the Father does not imply a separation between him and the Father.
+The fact that he can answer the prayers of humans, yet prayed himself, shows both that he is God and that his prayer to the Father is of a different nature than ours.

 A human being can’t both answer human prayers and pray to the Father as a human being.
-Either he can’t answer prayers (but he can and says he can), or his prayer is not a human-to-God interaction.
+Either he can’t answer prayers (but he can), or his prayer is not just a human-to-God interaction.
+So the fact that Jesus can answer prayers proves that he is God while also being able to talk with other persons in the Godhead.

 According to Gill’s exposition of the bible, he states: